jl2/mandelbrot-benchmark/README.md

 GNU Fortran (Debian 13.2.0-7) 13.2.0

+GNAT 13.2.0

+Free Pascal Compiler version 3.2.2+dfsg-22 [2023/09/04] for x86_64

 # Timings
 At 16000x6000 and 64 iterations

-Note: The Go and Fortran code isn't buffering output, so the timing is dominated by write() system call time 😒
+Note: Ada, Go and Fortran aren't buffering output, so the timing is dominated by write() system call time 😒

 ## Clang++ Fastmath